 Students who speak a native language other than English must provide evidence of proficiency.
-A minimum score of 80 on the iBT (internet-based test) on the Test of English as a Foreign Language (TOEFL) is required.
+A minimum score of 100 on the iBT (internet-based test) on the Test of English as a Foreign Language (TOEFL) is required.
+The minimum score for the PhD program is 100.
 The BCSSW School Code is 5939 and BCSSW Department Code is 95.

 You can obtain application forms and information about testing dates for the TOEFL from many U.S. consulates, USIA Centers, and TOEFL centers overseas by writing to TOEFL Registration CN 6152 Princeton, NJ 08541, USA, or by going to www.toefl.org.

 Please note that we now accept the IELTS test as a substitute for the TOEFL with a score of 7.5 or above.
 Official score reports should be mailed to the address listed on the application instructions page.